If you’re a parent concerned that your child is using drugs and/or alcohol, we’ve compiled a list of the common signs of drug and alcohol use.

 Has anyone ever told you your child is drinking or using drugs?
 Has your child suddenly developed the need for additional money, and for vague or unexplained reasons?
 Have you ever seen your child stagger, or have you noticed any slurred speech, changes in the pupils of his or her eyes, or redness or bloodshot eyes?

-Keep in mind that many of these changes, alone, could be attributed to being simply part of growing up, but if you have noticed a pattern of several of these “signals,” your child may be using alcohol or drugs.
+Keep in mind that many of these changes, alone, could be attributed to being simply a part of growing up, but if you have noticed a pattern of several of these “signals,” your child may be using alcohol or drugs.

 Start a conversation with your child before you see the signs of drug and alcohol use.
 A parent can easily feel lost.
 How can their words possibly be effective, in the midst of so much conflicting messaging on drugs and alcohol?